botlabs-gg/yagpdb/cmd/quackpdb/posts/30-blog.md

 It's been a while since last update so i thought i would do a status update here and explain why there hasn't been any updates in a while.

-I have done various projects related to discord bots the last months even though there hasn't been any pushed updates to YAGPDB, thats mostly been experiments and various other things.
+I have done various projects related to discord bots the last months even though there hasn't been any pushed updates to QUACKPDB, thats mostly been experiments and various other things.
 I was also taking a break from this project for a while.

 As for whats gonna be in the next updates:
  - first i wanna get my new gateway code working, this is not needed but i still wanna do it cause i feel like it, and it may fix the bot getting stuck in voice channels as a side effect.